T.E.A. Lab @ UCSB

 Bolin Liao

 Bolin is originally from Sichuan, China.
 He received his Bachelor's degrees from Tsinghua University in Beijing, China, in 2010.
 Then he moved to the US to study at MIT advised by Prof. Gang Chen, and earned his Ph.D. in 2016.
-After a one-year stay at Caltech as a Kavli Postdoc Fellow hosted by late Prof. Ahmed Zewail, Bolin started as an assistant professor at UCSB in July 2017.
+After a one-year stay at Caltech as a Kavli Postdoc Fellow hosted by late Prof. Ahmed Zewail, Bolin started as an assistant professor at UCSB in July 2017 and was promoted to an associate professor in July 2023.

 Email: bliao@ucsb.edu